Developer Guide

 Normalize

 Raw odds are converted to a standard schema.
-Game names, team names, market types, and odds formats are unified so "NYK -3.5 (-110)" from DraftKings matches "New York Knicks -3.5 (1.909)" from Pinnacle.
+All game names, market types, and odds formats are unified.
+"NYK -3.5 (-110)" from DraftKings matches "New York Knicks -3.5 (1.909)" from Pinnacle.

 03